 I’m sure by now you have heard that wholesale sourcing can be a profitable way to build up an Amazon FBA inventory.
 On the flip side of the profitability of wholesale sourcing, though, some folks can be intimidated by the concept and hesitate to jump into this type of sourcing.

-In the rest of this blog post, I want to talk you through what I see as the top 5 myths about wholesale sourcing for Amazon FBA sellers.
+Today, I want to talk you through what I see as the top 5 myths about wholesale sourcing for Amazon FBA sellers.
 The thing about myths is that once you know the truth, you can see a path forward that isn’t clouded by uncertainty or fear.
 One of my goals for the Full-Time FBA blog is to always share the truth about selling on Amazon in such a way that you can set your business up for long-term success.

-So on that note, let’s get started looking at the top 5 myths about wholesale sourcing for Amazon FBA:
+The top 5 myths about wholesale sourcing for Amazon FBA:

 Myth #1: I need a warehouse before I can do wholesale sourcing.

 I can tell you from personal experience that it just is not true that you need a warehouse to buy from wholesale sources or to store your wholesale purchases.
 Many folks think you need a warehouse with a lift gate and a pallet jack if you are going to be making wholesale purchases, but while those items can sure come in handy if you’re at that stage of your Amazon journey, they certainly aren’t necessary.

 I’ve worked with many wholesale companies over the past several years, and all but the tiniest fraction of them allowed me to make purchases without the use of my own warehouse.
 When I first started making wholesale purchases, I was working solely out of my house, and I received shipments at my house without problems.
 I simply made sure the freight company knew they would need to make the delivery at a home without my own lift gate and pallet jack available, and the companies were able to make the necessary arrangements to make the deliveries.